Things to Keep in Mind While Designing for Web Accessibility

 - Rod Monochromacy or Achromatopsia (extremely rare)

-The designs should not be dependent on the colors.
-Any color based component should be followed by a caption or description.
-Adding a pattern, texture or underline helps in creating a contrast between different components.
+The designs should not be dependent on the colors to understand.
+A caption or description should follow any color-based component.
+Try adding a pattern, texture, or underline to help create a contrast between different components.”

 Idea Theorem™ is an award-winning design & development agency based in North America.
 Through our empathy-driven approach, we have crafted digital products that have positively impacted over 10 million users.
 Our mission is to shape the digital future by delivering exceptional experiences.
 Contact Us if you have any questions; we will gladly help you.